OISF/suricata/README.md

 Introduction
 ------------

-[Suricata](https://suricata.io) is a network IDS, IPS and NSM engine developed by the [OISF](https://oisf.net) and the Suricata community.
+[Suricata](https://suricata.io) is a network IDS, IPS, and NSM engine developed by the [OISF](https://oisf.net) and the Suricata community.

 Installation
 ------------